TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories

-With this architecture, if we ablate by removing the hidden layers in $\mathbf T(z)$, making it a linear function of $z$, then entire decoder becomes linear with respect to $z$, so our generated position $p$ will be a linear combination of possible positions at timestep $s$.
+With this architecture, if the hidden layers in $\mathbf T(z)$ are removed, then it a linear function of $z$, and so then entire decoder becomes linear with respect to $z$, so the generated position $p$ will be a linear combination of possible positions at timestep $s$.

-\subsection{Regularization of time-warping function}
+\subsection{Regularization of Time-Warping Function}

-The choice of timing for the canonical trajectories adds a degeneracy to the solution.\footnote{ This degeneracy is very similar to the degeneracy noted in Appendix~\ref{sec:ContinuousDynamicTimeWarping} for Continuous Dynamic Time Warping \citep{1983SymmetricTimeWarping} } We propose a regularization penalty on the time-warper $\phi$ to choose among the degenerate solutions.
-We penalize
+The choice of timing for the canonical trajectories adds a degeneracy to the solution.\footnote{ This is similar to the degeneracy noted in the Appendix for continuous dynamic time warping \cite{1983SymmetricTimeWarping}, and, as noted in the Appendix, was not properly analyzed in \cite{Weber2019}. } Without our regularization, it is possible for other methods, like Rate Invariant AE, to warp so severely that they can ignore parts of the canonical trajectory.
+This is a problem if we generate robot motions from the canonical trajectory since it can lead to jittering motions, as seen at the beginning and end of the trajectory in Fig.~\ref{fig:rateInvariantAverage}.